gotojeffray/whv_detect/README.md

 whv_detect
 ==========

-it's a python script simulating a firefox Web browser to logging in , in order to detecting whether Immigration New Zealand has spare places of Work Holiday Visa
+it's a python script simulating the firefox Web browser to log in INZ website, in order to detect whether Immigration New Zealand has spare places of Work Holiday Visa

 for sending a message to your phone , you should install  PyWapFetion (https://github.com/whtsky/PyWapFetion) first.